GoshKolotyan/VsCode_Tracker/README.md

 This extension adheres to strict local-only data handling:

-✅ Data collected: Copilot usage metadata only
+✅ Data collected: Copilot usage metadata only.
-❌ Data not collected: source code, credentials, personal content ✅ Data storage: exclusively on the user’s machine
+❌ Data not collected: source code, credentials, personal content .
+✅ Data storage: exclusively on the user’s machine .
-❌ No network transmission or analytics services
+❌ No network transmission or analytics services .
-✅ Fully transparent, open-source implementation
+✅ Fully transparent, open-source implementation .

 Organizational users are responsible for ensuring internal compliance with data retention policies.
 To cease data collection → disable or uninstall the extension.